yasmin-pixel/Project2-/README.md

 };>

 Then used a condition for which bascally state when an onClick happens and the item is true add it on to the favourite list if nothing happens.
 I used a bang to swap the condition.
-Then used a condition for which bascally state when an onClick happens and the item is true add it on to the favourite list if not nothing happens.
-I used a bang to swap the condition.

 {!isFavourite && (
 <button id={id} className="btn btn-dark" onClick={handleAddToFav}>